gardener/gardener/docs/concepts/scheduler.md

 3. *Special handling based on shoot cluster purpose*

-Every shoot cluster can have a purpose that describes what the cluster is used for, and also influences how the cluster is setup (see [this document](../usage/shoot_purposes.md) for more information).
+Every shoot cluster can have a purpose that describes what the cluster is used for, and also influences how the cluster is setup (see [Shoot Cluster Purpose](../usage/shoot_purposes.md) for more information).

-In case the shoot has the `testing` purpose then the scheduler only reads the `.spec.provider.type` from the `Shoot` resource and tries to find a `Seed` that has the identical `.spec.provider.type`.
+In case the shoot has the `testing` purpose, then the scheduler only reads the `.spec.provider.type` from the `Shoot` resource and tries to find a `Seed` that has the identical `.spec.provider.type`.
 The region does not matter, i.e., `testing` shoots may also be scheduled on a seed in a complete different region if it is better for balancing the whole Gardener system.

-## `shoots/binding` subresource
+## `shoots/binding` Subresource

 The `shoots/binding` subresource is used to bind a `Shoot` to a `Seed`.
-On creation of shoot clusters, the scheduler updates the binding automatically if an appropriate seed cluster is available.
+On creation of a shoot cluster/s, the scheduler updates the binding automatically if an appropriate seed cluster is available.
-Only an operator with necessary RBAC can update this binding manually.
+Only an operator with the necessary RBAC can update this binding manually.
 This can be done by changing the `.spec.seedName` of the shoot.
 However, if a different seed is already assigned to the shoot, this will trigger a control-plane migration.
-For required steps, Please see [Triggering the Migration](../usage/control_plane_migration.md#triggering-the-migration).
+For required steps, please see [Triggering the Migration](../usage/control_plane_migration.md#triggering-the-migration).

-## `spec.seedName` field in the `Shoot` specification
+## `spec.seedName` Field in the `Shoot` Specification
-Similar to the `.spec.nodeName` field in `Pod`s, the `Shoot` specification has an optional `.spec.seedName` field.
+Similarly to the `.spec.nodeName` field in `Pod`s, the `Shoot` specification has an optional `.spec.seedName` field.
 If this field is set on creation, the shoot will be scheduled to this seed.
 However, this field can only be set by users having RBAC for the `shoots/binding` subresource.
 If this field is not set, the `scheduler` will assign a suitable seed automatically and populate this field with the seed name.

-## `seedSelector` field in the `Shoot` specification
+## `seedSelector` Field in the `Shoot` Specification

-Similar to the `.spec.nodeSelector` field in `Pod`s, the `Shoot` specification has an optional `.spec.seedSelector` field.
+Similarly to the `.spec.nodeSelector` field in `Pod`s, the `Shoot` specification has an optional `.spec.seedSelector` field.
-It allows the user to provide a label selector that must match the labels of `Seed`s in order to be scheduled to one of them.
+It allows the user to provide a label selector that must match the labels of the `Seed`s in order to be scheduled to one of them.
-The labels on `Seed`s are usually controlled by Gardener administrators/operators - end users cannot add arbitrary labels themselves.
+The labels on the `Seed`s are usually controlled by Gardener administrators/operators - end users cannot add arbitrary labels themselves.
-If provided, the Gardener Scheduler will only consider those seeds as "suitable" whose labels match those provided in the `.spec.seedSelector` of the `Shoot`.
+If provided, the Gardener Scheduler will only consider as "suitable" those seeds whose labels match those provided in the `.spec.seedSelector` of the `Shoot`.

-By default only seeds with the same provider than the shoot are selected.
-By adding a `providerTypes` field to the `seedSelector` a dedicated set of possible providers (`*` means all provider types) can be selected.
+By default, only seeds with the same provider as the shoot are selected.
+By adding a `providerTypes` field to the `seedSelector`, a dedicated set of possible providers (`*` means all provider types) can be selected.

-## Ensuring seeds capacity for shoots is not exceeded
+## Ensuring a Seed's Capacity for Shoots Is Not Exceeded

 Seeds have a practical limit of how many shoots they can accommodate.
-Exceeding this limit is undesirable as the system performance will be noticeably impacted.
+Exceeding this limit is undesirable, as the system performance will be noticeably impacted.
 Therefore, the scheduler ensures that a seed's capacity for shoots is not exceeded by taking into account a maximum number of shoots that can be scheduled onto a seed.

 This mechanism works as follows:

 * The `gardenlet` is configured with certain *resources* and their total *capacity* (and, for certain resources, the amount *reserved* for Gardener), see [/example/20-componentconfig-gardenlet.yaml](../../example/20-componentconfig-gardenlet.yaml).
 Currently, the only such resource is the maximum number of shoots that can be scheduled onto a seed.
-* The `gardenlet` seed controller updates the `capacity` and `allocatable` fields in Seed status with the capacity of each resource and how much of it is actually available to be consumed by shoots.
+* The `gardenlet` seed controller updates the `capacity` and `allocatable` fields in the Seed status with the capacity of each resource and how much of it is actually available to be consumed by shoots.
 The `allocatable` value of a resource is equal to `capacity` minus `reserved`.
 * When scheduling shoots, the scheduler filters out all candidate seeds whose allocatable capacity for shoots would be exceeded if the shoot is scheduled onto the seed.

-## Failure to determine a suitable seed
+## Failure to Determine a Suitable Seed

 In case the scheduler fails to find a suitable seed, the operation is being retried with exponential backoff.

 ## Current Limitation / Future Plans

-- Azure has unfortunately a geographically non-hierarchical naming pattern and does not start with the continent.
+- Azure unfortunately has a geographically non-hierarchical naming pattern and does not start with the continent.
 This is the reason why we will exchange the implementation of the `MinimalDistance` strategy with a more suitable one in the future.